 - Eldritch Location: The titular Dark World of "Vastarien" is a standout in modern literature.

-- Enigmatic Minion: "The Clown Puppet" is perhaps the epitome of this trope, as well as its most confusing example.
+- Enigmatic Minion: "The Clown Puppet" is the most confusing example.

 - A Fête Worse than Death: "The Last Feast of Harlequin", "The Greater Festival of Masks"

 - Gainax Ending: Any of his more experimental stories, especially "The Nightmare Network".